 \subsection{Acknowledgements}

 I would like to express my sincere gratitude to my advisor, Olivier Debarre, for his support and guidance.
-I thank Frédéric Han for his help on some computations, and Vladimiro Benedetti for interesting discussions.
+I thank Frédéric Han for his help on some computations, Vladimiro Benedetti for interesting discussions, and Laurent Manivel and Giovanni Mongardi for their interest in this work, as well as the referee for very helpful comments.
 I also thank Grzegorz Kapustka for pointing to me some related works by his student, Tomasz Wawak.

 A major part of the results obtained in this note are based on computer algebra.
-I would like to thank the developers of \Macaulay\ and {\tt Sage} for making their softwares open-source and available for all.
+I would like to thank the developers of \Macaulay{} and {\tt Sage} for making their software open-source and available to all.